manuelinfosec/udptranscode/README.md

 from the final specification.</p>

 <h2>Known Bugs/Issues</h2>
-<p>UDPTranscoder does not check incoming UDP packets to verify that they are
+<p>UDPTranscode does not check incoming UDP packets to verify that they are
 indeed coming from the address which the user specified; it binds to INADDR_ANY, and accepts any UDP packet arriving on the specified port.
 This could potentially allow denial-of-service or spoofing attacks.
 If two or